Archive for category: HAND News

 May 5, 2023

-HAND: The HAND Team is excited to have you on board as the Program Director!
-Can you tell us a bit about yourself and your work experience?
+HAND: The HAND Team is excited to have you on board as the Director of Public Policy!
+Can you tell us a bit about yourself and your past work experience?

 HAND: What are you most looking forward to over the coming months at HAND?
-Are there any projects or programs that you are particularly excited about?
+Are there any projects that you are particularly excited about?

-HAND: What is your “why”?
-What keeps you motivated to continue your work in this industry?
+HAND: What is your “why” for working in this industry?

 Five Minutes With Ronette “Ronnie” Slamin